 Stress is a vicious circle.
 The more stressed we are, the easier we will gain more stress.
 Under stress, we more easily lose our balance, get into arguments or fights, and become even more stressed.
 Stress also blocks creativity, making it more difficult to find solutions for problems.
 Being faced with a problem that we can’t solve is just one more stress to add to the pile!

-Transcending can help to turn this circle around.
+Transcending will can help to turn this circle around.
 If the body starts to remove stress, it can start to function more normally.
 More normal functioning means that we spontaneously remain more calm, more ourselves.
-Rest neutralises stress.
-So, if we can remain calm continuously, stress will simply make less of an impression on us.
-The body will become more and more efficient in removing stress, not only during meditation but even during what is ordinarily stressful activity.
+Rest neutralises stress, so, if we can remain calm continuously, stress will simply make less of an impression on us.
+The body will become more and more efficient in removing stress, not only during meditation but even during normally stressful activity.
 It is like drawing a line on water – while we draw it, it is automatically removed.

-We can measure the impact on stress objectively.
+We can measure this objectively.
 Studies show that Transcendental Meditation practitioners will, after an average of 3 months of regular practice of the technique, also remain a lot calmer outside their meditation, as measured by 4 different variables –

 - Heart Rate,